The UK is the largest ecommerce market in Europe, and UK businesses sell online across the EU. Brexit is set to have a significant impact.

 Think through the practical steps you may need to take:

-- Make arrangements to handle export procedures for exporting to the EU.
+- Make arrangements to handle export procedures.

 - Check details of any restrictions or tariffs for the products you sell.